jmoh3/DolloSat/README.md

 Run with:

 ```
-sh generate_samples.sh INPUT_MATRIX_FILENAME
+python3 generate_samples.py --filename=INPUT_MATRIX_FILENAME --outfile=SOLUTIONS_OUTFILE --num_samples=NUMBER_OF_SAMPLES --sampler=SAMPLER_TYPE
 ```

-This will sample 1-dollo phylogeny matrices for the matrix in INPUT_MATRIX_FILENAME and save NUM_SAMPLES of those samples to samples.txt.
+This will sample NUMBER_OF_SAMPLES 1-dollo phylogeny matrices for the matrix in INPUT_MATRIX_FILENAME using the sampler of your choosing and save the reconstructed 1-dollo matrices to SOLUTIONS_OUTFILE.

+SAMPLER_TYPE can either be 1 for Quicksampler or 2 for Unigen.
+Note that Unigen is not Mac compatible.

 ### Generating CNF formulae

 Run with:

 ```
-python3 generate_formula.py INPUT_MATRIX_FILENAME SOLUTION_FILENAME
+python3 generate_formula.py --filename=INPUT_MATRIX_FILENAME --outfile=SOLUTION_FILENAME
 ```

 This takes in a matrix specified in INPUT_MATRIX_FILENAME and writes the cnf formula to SOLUTION_FILENAME